sakshis1904/Portfolio/README.md

 ### 🚀 About This Portfolio

-This portfolio is designed with a clean, modern UI to make my work easy to explore.
+This portfolio is designed with a clean and modern UI to make my work easy to explore.
 It includes:
 </br>